cvazac/eslint-plugin-react-perf/README.md

 # Configuration

-Each eslint-plugin-react-perf rule supports configuration to control whether native elements (lower case first letter React components) are ignored.
+As of v3.3, each eslint-plugin-react-perf rule supports configuration to control whether native elements (lower case first letter React components) are ignored.

 With this configuration, all native elements are ignored for this rule: